BrynCooke/tracing-dynamic/README.md

     span.record("dyn_attr_2", "dyn_attr_2");
     span.record("dyn_attr_4", "dyn_attr_4"); // Not in the original metadata, it'll be ignored.

-    // Create an event with attributes defined at runtime event_factory
+    // Create an event with fields defined at runtime event_factory
       .create()
       .with("dyn_attr_1", &"dyn_attr_1")